Greater Iran

-An 1860 map of Persia at the time of the Qajar dynasty and countries with a wider extent or reach of many Persian empires (Note: These include the Medes, Achaemenids, Parthians, Sasanians, Samanids, Saffarids, Safavids, Afsharids and Qajars.)

-Greater Iran or Greater Persia (ایران بزرگ Irān-e Bozorg), also called the Iranosphere or the Persosphere, is an expression that denotes a wide socio-cultural region comprising parts of West Asia, the South Caucasus, Central Asia, South Asia, and East Asia (specifically the Tarim Basin)—all of which have been affected, to some degree, by the Iranian peoples and the Iranian languages.
+A map showing the geographic extent of ancient Iranian peoples—the Parthians and the Scythians—around 170 BC.

+Greater Iran or Greater Persia, the Iranosphere, the Persosphere or Iranzamin, is a term used to refer to a broader cultural sphere that has been influenced by Iranian peoples and Iranian languages, and primarily includes the Iranian plateau, the South Caucasus, Central Asia, the Indian subcontinent (aka, South Asia), and as far east as the Tarim Basin.

-It is defined by having long been ruled by the dynasties of various Iranian empires, (Note: These include the Medes, Achaemenids, Parthians, Sasanians, Samanids, Saffarids, Safavids, Afsharids and Qajars.) under whom the local populaces gradually incorporated some degree of Iranian influence into their cultural and/or linguistic traditions; (Note: For example, those regions and peoples in the North Caucasus that were not under direct Iranian rule.) or alternatively as where a considerable number of Iranians settled to still maintain communities who patronize their respective cultures, (Note: Such as in the western parts of South Asia, Bahrain and Tajikistan.) geographically corresponding to the areas surrounding the Iranian plateau.
+The regions which make up Greater Iran are defined by having long been under the rule of various Iranian empires and dynasties, (Note: These include the Medes, Achaemenids, Parthians, Sasanians, Samanids, Saffarids, Safavids, Afsharids and Qajars.) during which the local populace gradually absorbed Iranian influence and assimilated it into their cultural and linguistic traditions; (Note: For example, those regions and peoples in the North Caucasus that were not under direct Iranian rule.) or those where a considerable Iranian population settled and retained their culture, (Note: Such as in the western parts of South Asia, Bahrain and Tajikistan.) such as in the areas surrounding the Iranian plateau.
 It is referred to as the "Iranian Cultural Continent" by Encyclopædia Iranica.

-Throughout the 16th–19th centuries, Iran lost many of the territories that had been conquered under the Safavids and Qajars.

-The Ottoman–Iranian Wars resulted in the loss of present-day Iraq to the Ottoman Empire, as outlined in the Treaty of Amasya in 1555 and the Treaty of Zuhab in 1639.

-Simultaneously, the Russo-Iranian Wars resulted in the loss of the Caucasus to the Russian Empire: the Treaty of Gulistan in 1813 saw Iran cede present-day Dagestan, Georgia, and most of Azerbaijan; the Treaty of Turkmenchay in 1828 saw Iran cede present-day Armenia, the remainder of Azerbaijan, and Iğdır, setting the northern boundary along the Aras River.

-Parts of Afghanistan were lost to the British Empire through the Treaty of Paris in 1857 and the McMahon Arbitration in 1905.
+Throughout the 16th to 19th centuries, Iran lost many of its historical territories that had been reconquered under the Iranian dynasties of the Safavids and Qajars.
+The Ottoman–Persian Wars resulted in the loss of present-day Iraq to the Ottoman Empire, as outlined in the Treaty of Amasya in 1555 and the Treaty of Zuhab in 1639.
+Later, the Russo-Persian Wars resulted in the loss of the Caucasus to the Russian Empire: the Treaty of Gulistan in 1813 saw Iran cede present-day Dagestan, Georgia, and most of Azerbaijan; the Treaty of Turkmenchay in 1828 saw Iran cede present-day Armenia, the remainder of Azerbaijan, and Iğdır, setting the northern boundary of Iran along the Aras River.
+Parts of Iran, notably Herat, were lost to Afghanistan through the Treaty of Paris in 1857 and the McMahon Arbitration in 1905.